srl-labs/containerlab/docs/manual/kinds/cisco_iol.md

   links:
     - endpoints: ["iol-1:Ethernet0/1","iol-2:Ethernet0/1"]
-    - endpoints: ["iol-1:Ethernet0/2","iol-2:Ethernet0/2"]
-    - endpoints: ["iol-1:Ethernet0/3", "iol-2:Ethernet0/3"]
-    - endpoints: ["iol-1:Ethernet0/4", "iol-2:Ethernet0/4"]
+    - endpoints: ["iol-1:Ethernet1/3", "iol-2:Ethernet1/0"]
 ```

 /// warning
-You may see more interfaces than you have defined in the [[[ kind_short_display_name ]]] CLI, this is because interfaces are provisioned in groups.
-Links/interfaces that you did not define in your containerlab topology will *not* pass any traffic.
+When defining interfaces non-contigiously you may see more interfaces than you have defined in the [[[ kind_short_display_name ]]] CLI, this is because interfaces are provisioned in groups.

+At minimum you will see all numerically-lower indexed interfaces in the CLI compared to the interface you have defined, you may also see interfaces with a higher numerical index.

+**Links/interfaces that you did not define in your containerlab topology will *not* pass any traffic.**
 ///

 Data interfaces `Ethernet0/1+` need to be configured with IP addressing manually using CLI or other available management interfaces and will appear `unset` in the CLI: